Skip to main content

 Technical Analysis

-CVE-2025-15442 is a SQL injection vulnerability identified in CRMEB, a customer relationship management and e-commerce backend platform, affecting versions 5.6.0 and 5.6.1.
-The vulnerability resides in the /adminapi/export/product_list endpoint, where the cate_id parameter is improperly sanitized, allowing an attacker to inject malicious SQL code.
-This flaw can be exploited remotely without user interaction but requires the attacker to have high privileges (authentication with elevated rights).
-The injection can lead to unauthorized data access, modification, or deletion, impacting the confidentiality, integrity, and availability of the backend database.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no user interaction (UI:N), and high privileges required (PR:H).
-The vendor was notified but has not issued a patch or response, and no known exploits have been observed in the wild yet.
-The vulnerability's public disclosure increases the risk of exploitation attempts.
-CRMEB is commonly used in e-commerce and CRM systems, making this vulnerability relevant for organizations relying on these platforms for product management and customer data.
-The lack of patch availability necessitates alternative mitigation strategies to prevent exploitation.
+CVE-2025-15442 is a SQL injection vulnerability identified in the CRMEB platform, versions 5.6.0 and 5.6.1.
+The flaw exists in the /adminapi/export/product_list endpoint, where the cate_id parameter is improperly sanitized, allowing an attacker to inject malicious SQL code.
+This vulnerability can be exploited remotely without user interaction but requires the attacker to have high privileges, such as administrative access, to initiate the attack.
+The injection can lead to unauthorized reading or modification of database contents, impacting confidentiality, integrity, and availability to a limited extent.
+The vendor was notified early but has not issued any patches or responses, and no public exploits have been observed in the wild yet.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:H), no user interaction (UI:N), and low impacts on confidentiality, integrity, and availability (VC:L, VI:L, VA:L).
+This suggests that while the vulnerability is exploitable remotely, it demands elevated privileges, limiting the attack surface.
+The lack of vendor response and patch availability increases the risk for organizations relying on CRMEB for managing product data exports, especially in e-commerce or CRM contexts.

 Potential Impact